Bleib bei uns, denn es will Abend werden, BWV 6: 1

+John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage in 2000, also noted the similarity to the last chorus, Ruht wohl, from the St John Passion, describing the cantata's "tender pleadings which become ever more gestural and urgent for enlightenment in a darkening world from which Jesus' presence has been removed."
+He notes that while descending motifs and modulations illustrate the emotions of insecurity when left alone in the dark, Bach "introduces a counter-balance" of remaining steadfast, "by threading 25 Gs then 35 B-flats played in unison by violins and violas through the surrounding dissonance" and by repeated pleas to Jesus to remain sung on one note during the fugue.
+Gardiner was reminded of a similar stark contrast of light and darkness in the painting Supper at Emmaus by Caravaggio.

 2

 The second movement, "Hochgelobter Gottessohn" (Highly praised Son of God), is a da capo aria for the alto, accompanied by an obbligato oboe da caccia, which was replaced by viola in later performances.
 Dürr describes the choice of voice and obbligato in the same range as unusual and "of special charme".
 The opening phrase is illustrated by an upward line, while the mention of falling darkness is interpreted by downward whole-tone steps.

 3

-The third movement, "Ach bleib bei uns, Herr Jesu Christ" (Ah remain with us, Lord Jesus Christ), is a setting of the chorale with a virtuoso part for violincello piccolo.
+The third movement, "Ach bleib bei uns, Herr Jesu Christ" (Ah remain with us, Lord Jesus Christ), is a setting of the chorale with a virtuoso part for violincello piccolo, while the two stanzas are sung by the soprano only.
 This movement was later adapted as one of the Schübler Chorales, BWV 649.

 4

 The only recitative is for bass, "Es hat die Dunkelheit an vielen Orten überhand genommen" (The darkness has taken over in many places).
 Its "threatening chromatic bass line" reminds the listeners of "the gravity of the situation".